pooyanjamshidi/pooyanjamshidi.github.io/index.md

     </tr>
     <tr>
         <td> <span class="label success">08/09/22</span></td>
-        <td> I am thrilled that our collaborative efforts with Eunsuk Kang (Carnegie Mellon University), Mehdi Mirakhorli, and Callie Babbitt (Rochester Institute of Technology) on <a href="https://www.nsf.gov/awardsearch/showAward?AWD_ID=2233873">Software-Driven Sustainability</a> has been funded by NSF; Thank you, NSF, for funding research on <strong>Sustainability in Computing</strong>! ♡.
+        <td> I am thrilled that our collaborative effort with Eunsuk Kang (Carnegie Mellon University), Mehdi Mirakhorli, and Callie Babbitt (Rochester Institute of Technology) on <a href="https://www.nsf.gov/awardsearch/showAward?AWD_ID=2233873">Software-Driven Sustainability</a> has been funded by NSF; Thank you, NSF, for funding research on <strong>Sustainability in Computing</strong>! ♡.
         </td>
     </tr>